-A study of the Texas laptop program by the Texas Center for Educational Research (2009) exploited trends at twenty-one schools that adopted the program relative to a matched control group.
-Schools were matched on factors including district and campus size, region, proportion of economically disadvantaged and minority students, and performance on the Texas Assessment of Knowledge and Skills (TAKS).
+A study of the Texas laptop program by the Texas Center for Educational Research (2009) exploited trends at 21 schools that adopted the program relative to a matched control group.
+Schools were matched on factors including district and campus size, region proportion of economically disadvantaged and minority students, and performance on the Texas Assessment of Knowledge and Skills (TAKS).
 The laptop program was found to have some positive effects on educational outcomes.
-Cristia et al. (2012) were able to exploit a government implemented randomized control trial (RCT) to estimate the effect of a laptop policy in Peru.

-After fifteen months, they find no significant effect on math or language test scores and small positive effects on cognitive skills.
+Cristia et al. (2012) were able to exploit a government implemented RCT to estimate the effect of a laptop policy in Peru.
+After 15 months, they find no significant effect on math or language test scores and small positive effects on cognitive skills.

 Taken as a whole, the literature examining the effect of ICT investment is characterized by findings of little or no positive effect on most academic outcomes.
 The exception to this is mixed positive effects of one-laptop initiatives.
 The modest returns to computer investment is especially informative in light of the fact that nearly all of the estimates are based on policies and experiments that provided supplemental ICT investment.
-The lack of positive effects is consistent across studies that exploit policy variation and randomized control trials.
-Because these initiatives do not necessarily increase class time, the findings may suggest that technology aided instruction is not superior to traditional instruction.
+The lack of positive effects is consistent across studies that exploit policy variation and RCTs.
+Because these initiatives do not necessarily increase class time, the findings may suggest that technology-aided instruction is not superior to traditional instruction.
 This finding may be highly dependent on specifically what technology is adopted and how it is integrated into a school's curriculum.
 The studies above generally do not specify the way in which ICT was used.
 In the next section, we examine studies that focus on the use of specific, well-defined software programs to promote mathematics and language learning.

-2.3.2 Computer Assisted Instruction
+2.3.2 Computer-Assisted Instruction

-Computer aided instruction is the use of specific software programs on computers in the classroom.14 Frequently these programs are individualized or self-paced in order to accommodate differences in student ability or speed.
-CAI lends itself to evaluation using randomized control trials because access to software can be offered at the student or classroom level.
+CAI is the use of specific software programs on computers in the classroom.
+Frequently these programs are individualized or self-paced in order to accommodate differences in student ability or speed.
+CAI lends itself to evaluation using RCTs because access to software can be offered at the student or classroom level.
 CAI frequently targets a specific subject area that is tested before and after the software is introduced.
-Kulik and
+Kulik and Kulik (1991) and Liao (1992) summarize the early education literature, which generally suggests positive effects.
+The evidence from economic studies is mixed and suggests that the characteristics of the intervention are important.
+Studies in this area differ significantly in the extent to which CAI is a substitute or a supplement to traditional instruction.
+Interestingly, evidence of positive effects appears to be the strongest in developing countries.
+This could be due to the fact that the instruction that is being substituted for is not as of high quality in these countries.

-14 Computer aided instruction (CAI), computer aided learning (CAL), and E-learning are used synonymously in the economics and education literatures.
+&lt;sup>14 Computer-aided instruction (CAI), computer-aided learning (CAL), and E-learning are used synonymously in the economics and education literatures.